pulumi/pulumi/docs/language2.md

 types may appear).
 The input is used to control the subscription and output is the element type.
 Note that the semantics of how frequently an event fires, whether it is single-shot or repeating, and so on, are part of the semantics of the event itself and not specified by the system.
 The system does, however, specify what it means to unsubscribe.

-Finally, a `services` block defines all public sub-services exported by this particular service.
-Each service is available to consumers of the outer service, and  must be assigned to by the constructor and/or invoked functions.

-        ctor() {
-            new AddressBookReporter reporter {
-                book = this
-            }
-        }
-        services {
-            reporter: AddressBookReporter
-        }

-All services listed must of course have service types (although they may be less specific than the concrete type).

 ### Values, Variables, and Constants